The genuine erunt.exe file is a software component of ERUNT by www.larshederer.homepage.t-online.de/erunt/.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the erunt.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: Erunt.exe is not essential for the Windows OS and causes relatively few problems.
+Description: Erunt.exe is not essential for Windows and will often cause problems.
 Erunt.exe is located in a subfolder of C:\Windows.

 The file size on Windows 10/8/7/XP is 395,776 bytes.